mkohler/cython_swig/README.rst

     We talked about the change in input parameters in the previous slide.
 SWIG created a Python function for us that takes an input string and a maximum length for the output.
-Then internally, it uses that maximum length to allocate a buffer,
+Then internally, it uses that maximum length to allocate a buffer, and passes that buffer and its length to the original GREETING_RS function.

+    The behavior we didn't talk about is that, if you tell SWIG that a function parameter is actually for OUTPUT, then SWIG will de-reference that pointer, put the contents in a list that the wrapped function returns.

+    So, in our example, 0 is the STATUS value returned by the C version of GREETING_RS, and Hello Monty was grabbed from the OUTP pointer.

 c_adder.pxd: greeting_rs()